JasonScourge/library-pod-booking/README.md

 ## Login Details
 Please use any of the following usernames and passwords to login:\
-Username: luke.skywalker@resistence.com
+Username: luke.skywalker@resistence.com\
-Password: qwe
+Password: qwe\
-Username: darth.vader@empire.com
+Username: darth.vader@empire.com\
-Password: 123
+Password: 123\
-Username: yoda@jedicouncil.com
+Username: yoda@jedicouncil.com\
-Password: doordonot
+Password: doordonot\
-Username: general@kenobi.com
+Username: general@kenobi.com\
-Password: hellothere
+Password: hellothere\

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+You can alternatively click on "Forgot Password" to view these login details as well.